Praqma/OctoCopDD/blogpost.md

 # The summary:
 OctoCopDD completely soothes this itch of how to have control on CoDe server or services, without routinely bothering (read: bugging) IT department of an organization.
 The project is accessible through [https://github.com/praqma/octocopdd](https://github.com/praqma/octocopdd).
-And it follows our agile principle of *Continuous Improvement*, it is a work in progress - though production ready.
+Following our agile principle of *Continuous Improvement*, it is a work in progress - though production ready.
 I hope you will enjoy deploying and using it as much as I did while developing it.